READ: Insist that Virginia protect its water, by Nancy Sorrells

 - Email to: firstname.lastname@example.org

-Under the Clean Water Act, Virginia has the power to grant or deny the water permits for the pipeline.
-These are the permits that would allow Dominion to cross streams and wetlands and to potentially impact all of the above ground and below ground waters in Virginia that are located along the pipeline route.
+Under the Clean Water Act, Virginia has the power to grant or deny the water certifications for the pipeline.
+These are the certifications that would allow Dominion to cross streams and wetlands and to potentially impact all of the above ground and below ground waters in Virginia that are located along the pipeline route.
 In Augusta County alone that translates to 189 stream and 43 wetland crossings.
 The Virginia Department of Environmental Quality (DEQ) makes recommendations to the State Water Control Board (SWCB) about the permits and then the State Water Control Board decides whether or not to issue these permits.
 (Photo courtesy of Bradley Striebig).

 It is difficult to overstate the adverse impacts the ACP would have on Virginia’s water resources.
 The ACP would: